 Frank D. Sanchez

 In January 2011, Dr. Frank D. Sanchez was appointed as the Vice Chancellor for Student Affairs at the City University of New York (CUNY).
-Today, CUNY is the largest urban, public university in America serving over 500,000 students across 24 institutions.
-For over 20 years Dr. Frank D. Sanchez has worked to advance campus student services, programs and policies aimed at increasing student success and degree completion.
-From 2005 to 2010, Dr. Sanchez was the Associate Vice Chancellor for Student Affairs and chief student affairs officer at the University of Colorado Denver.
-During his tenure Dr. Sanchez led the establishment of several new student services including a Dean of Students, campus housing, veteran student services, community standards and wellness as well as provided the primary leadership for consolidating all centralized student services at the Downtown Denver and Anschutz Medical Center campuses.
-While at UC Denver Dr. Sanchez also secured a number of Federal and State grants in excess of $6 million for pre-collegiate and community college partnerships.
+Today, CUNY is the largest urban, public university in America serving over 500,000 students across 24 colleges.
+For over 20 years Dr. Frank D. Sanchez has worked to advance campus student services, programs and policies well developing innovative public private partnerships aimed at increasing student success and degree completion.

 Dr. Sanchez holds a Bachelor of Arts degree in Psychology with minors in Communication and Chicano Studies from the University of Nebraska-Lincoln, a Master of Science degree in Student Affairs and Higher Education from Colorado State University and a Doctor of Philosophy in Higher Education Administration with a minor in Learning, Cognition and Instruction from Indiana University-Bloomington.